Sonic Boom (song)

 "Sonic Boom" is the thirty-fourth single by the Japanese hip-hop group Lead.
-It was released on August 25, 2021, nearly a year after their previous single Tuxedo.
+It was released on August 25, 2021, nearly a year after their previous single "Tuxedo".

 It debuted at No. 10 on the Oricon Singles Chart.

 The single was released in four formats: a standard CD, two CD+DVD editions, and a CD+booklet edition.

 Information

-Sonic Boom is the thirty-fourth single released by Lead on August 25, 2021.
-It is their first single of 2021.
+"Sonic Boom" was Lead's first single of 2021.
 It debuted at No. 10 on the Oricon Singles Chart.

 The single was released in four formats: a standard CD, two CD+DVD editions, and a CD+booklet edition.
 The CD contains the title track, along with the two coupling tracks "Get Over" and "Te Quiero Mucho".
 Both CD+DVD editions house "Sonic Boom" and "Get Over", while the CD+Booklet carries "Sonic Boom" and "Te Quiero Mucho".
 The Type A DVD houses the music video and making video of the cover art.
 The Type B DVD has excerpts from their Lead Special Winter Live, which was performed on February 18, 2020 at Harevutai in Tokyo.